bhaveshk-25/VideoGame_Sales_and_Engagement_Analysis/README.md

 - Demand forecasting using wishlist data
 - Portfolio diversification strategies
 - Monetization optimization for high-engagement genres

+## 💡 Business Recommendations

+- Publishers should prioritize Action and RPG genres in North America.
+- Wishlist growth could be used as a pre-launch demand indicator.
+- Marketing strategy should differ by region due to genre preference differences.

 ### By combining engagement metrics with sales performance, the project enables data-driven decision-making for publishers and stakeholders in the gaming industry.